sajeethsaabir/note-taking/README.md

-# General Note-taking of Linux Related Things
+# General Note-taking of FOSS & Linux